0%

 • Scenario: The project has a very limited budget for LLM API calls, and scalability demands high efficiency per query.

-• Why Not Agents: Agentic patterns, especially multi-agent systems, significantly increase the number of LLM inferences per task completion.
-Each reflection, planning step, or inter-agent message incurs an LLM call, leading to substantially higher operational costs compared to single-turn interactions.
+• Why Not Agents: Every extra LLM call costs money.
+Agentic patterns, especially multi-agent systems, generate tons of LLM calls.
+Each reflection, planning step, or inter-agent message incurs an LLM call, leading to substantially higher operational costs.
+If you're on a tight budget, simplicity is your friend.

 • Alternative: Optimize prompts for single-shot execution, use smaller or cheaper LLMs where appropriate, or rely on traditional rule-based systems for deterministic parts of the workflow.